maplibre/maplibre-native-rs/README.md

 [^1]: Vulcan support on macos is provided via MoltenVK.
 There is a slight performance overhead for this with little upsides.
 Both Metal and Vulcan run through the same extensive test suite upstream.
 You can use Vulcan if you find a bug in the Metal implementation until we have fixed it upstream.

-## Development

-- This project is easier to develop with [just](https://github.com/casey/just#readme), a modern alternative to `make`.
-  Install it with `cargo install just`.
-- To get a list of available commands, run `just`.
-- To run tests, use `just test`.

 ### Dependencies

 This command will install the required dependencies on Linux or macOS for the `vulkan` backend.
 You may also use it with `opengl` parameter on Linux.
 It is OK to run this command multiple times for each backend.